Arctic Fox Photography in Hornstrandir

 Day 1.

-Leaving at 12:00 noon from Ísafjörður Harbour on our boat Bjarnarnes to Kviar Lodge.
+Leaving at 12:00 noon from Ísafjörður Harbour on our boat to Kviar Lodge.
 The boat ride takes about an hour.
-We'll be landing on the beach in a Zodiak since there is no harbour in Kvíar.
-Make sure you have rubber boots and pack your gear well since things could get wet.
+We’ll be landing on the beach in a Zodiak since there is no harbour in Kvíar.
+Make sure you have waterproof boots and pack your gear well since things could get splashed if there are some waves.
 We get our equipment in the rooms and make ourselves at home.
 After few words about the house and briefing, you can get ready to take photos.

 Day 2-5.